Churchill Archive Platform - Accessibility

 Does the Bloomsbury Publishing Platform meet accessibility standards?

 Bloomsbury Digital Resources is committed to ensuring equal access for all users of our resources, regardless of technology or ability.
-For all our resources, we aim for compliance with Level AA of the Web Content Accessibility Guidelines version 2.1 (https://www.w3.org/TR/WCAG/).
-You can read more about our commitment to accessible digital resources, as well as the measures by which our sites have been tested to ensure compliance with WCAG standards, on our General BDR Accessibility Statement.
+For all our resources, we aim for compliance with Level AA of the Web Content Accessibility Guidelines version 2.2 (https://www.w3.org/TR/WCAG/).

 Our sites are all built using code compliant with W3C standards for HTML and CSS.
 The site displays correctly in current browsers and using standards-compliant HTML/CSS code means that any future browsers should also display it correctly.
 Where possible content is displayed as HTML full text which can easily be resized or read with assistive technology, with mark-up that allows screen readers and keyboard-only users to navigate easily and intuitively.

-We're working hard to achieve our goal of Level AA accessibility, but our testing has identified a small number of areas that still need improving, and these are listed below under 'Areas for Further Improvement' within each section.
-We have updated this statement with recently implement fixes listed under the 'Areas of Recent Improvement' within each section, and will continue to do so as more are rolled out.
+We're working hard to achieve our goal of Level AA accessibility, but our testing has identified a small number of areas that still need improving.
+These are outlined in our Voluntary Product Accessibility Template (VPAT), which we will continue to update as more enhancements are carried out across our platforms.

 Can I resize the text to make it easier to read?